schemaitat/homepage/content/posts/homepage-setup/index.en.md

 <!--more-->

 {{< admonition note>}}
-To goal is to have a working webpage at the end of this tutorial.
-On this way you will hopefully learn about:
+The goal is to have a working webpage at the end of this tutorial.
+Along the way you will hopefully learn about:

 - linux (bash, installing software, privileges, services)
 - networks and firewalls